capptions/iron-swiper/README.md

-`<iron-swiper>` is a Polymer 1.0 element that wraps around Swiper.js
+`<iron-swiper>` is a Polymer 2.x element that wraps around Swiper.js.
+(For Polymer 1.x, use iron-swiper - v1.0.4 or lower.)

 ## Demo